-- Emission-free manufacturing.
-To our knowledge, we are the only battery ٠ manufacturer with a production process that does not require the use of industrial solvents.
-For instance, our manufacturing process does not utilize N-Methylpyrrolidone ("NMP"), a solvent that is used for many different purposes, including for stripping paint as well as for cleaning in the electronics and battery industries.
+Emission-free manufacturing.
+To our knowledge, we are the only major battery manufacturer with a production process that does not require the use of industrial NMP solvents.
+For instance, our manufacturing process does not utilize N-Methylpyrrolidone ("NMP"), a solvent that is used for many different purposes, including stripping paint as well as for cleaning in the electronics and battery industries.
 According to the California Department of Health Services ("CDHS"), NMP has proven toxic to the reproduction systems of male and female test animals.
 While the toxic effects of NMP on humans have not been studied, the CDHS recommends that NMP is treated as a potential human reproductive hazard.
-Similarly, the European Commission has labeled NMP a reproductant toxicant in 2003 and has proposed to label it a toxic chemical.
+Similarly, the European Commission labeled NMP a reproductant toxicant in 2003 and has proposed to label it a toxic chemical.
 In addition to operating in an NMP-free environment, our manufacturing processes meet the strictest environmental requirements making our benign environmental footprint suitable for manufacture in local urban areas.
-We believe that our emissions-free manufacturing process provides us with a competitive advantage unique to the industry. - Scalability and prismatic geometry.
-We believe that large-format pouched ٠ prismatic (flat) cells represent the best long-term battery technology for use in PHEVs and EVs and that our advances in the design and manufacture of pouched prismatic cells make our battery systems well-suited for many transportation endmarkets.
-Today, cylindrical battery technology is the most common form factor since the mass production of cylindrical cells has been around for some time.
-However, the use of cylindrical cell technology for larger applications such as for transportation has limitations.
-For instance, a 30kWh battery (sufficient for a battery electric vehicle) would require approximately 8,260 (commercial phosphate) "18650" cylindrical cells, and thereby necessitate 16,520 interconnects, or 16,520 possible points of failure.
-In contrast, for this same battery only 235 of our large-format 35Ah prismatic cells would be needed.
+We believe that our non-toxic electrode

+- manufacturing process provides us with a competitive advantage unique to the industry.
+Some manufacturers use water based processing, however, we believe that water processing, especially for cathode electrodes, leads to low quality cells. - Scalability and prismatic geometry.
+We believe that large-format pouched prismatic (flat) cells represent the best long-term battery technology for use in PHEVs and EVs and that our advances in the design and manufacture of pouched prismatic cells make our battery systems well-suited for many transportation endmarkets.
+Today, cylindrical battery technology is the most common since the mass production of cylindrical cells has been around for some time.
+However, the use of cylindrical cell technology for larger applications such as for transportation has limitations in scale-up.
+We believe cylindrical cells have difficulty in scaleup to large sizes.
 In addition, cylindrical cells in the past have been shown to demonstrate issues with heat removal as well as safety limitations.
 While these challenges have been successfully managed for smaller battery systems, it is unclear whether the use of cylindrical battery technology is the best long-term commercially feasible technology for PHEVs or EVs.
 To efficiently and reliably meet the demand requirements of the transportation battery market, we believe that battery technology must be able to scale up to a large battery / large-format solution.
 Although large-scale production of large-format prismatic cells is relatively new to the industry, we have successfully designed, developed and manufactured large-format prismatic batteries suitable for the automobile industry.
 Based on testing of the prismatic battery systems we have been developing for commercial use, we believe that our prismatic cell technology is safer, more reliable and offers important scale-up advantages relative to competing cylindrical battery technologies.